 - 1. Place the ATV on a level surface. - 2.
-Remove the final gear case guard by removing the bolts.
+Remove the engine guard and the final gear case guard by removing the bolts.

+- 1. Engine guard

+- 2. Final gear case guard

+- 3. Bolt

-- 1. Final gear case guard - 2.
-Bolt - Place an oil pan under the final gear case to collect the used oil. - Remove the final gear oil filler bolt, the final gear oil drain bolt, and their gasket to drain the oil from the final gear case.
+- 3. Place an oil pan under the final gear case to collect the used oil.

+- 4. Remove the final gear oil filler bolt, the final gear oil drain bolt and their gasket to drain the oil from the final gear case.